robertoostenveld/arduino/esp8266_imu_osc/README.md

 ## Decimation

 The device will sample as fast as possible and send all data in UDP packets.
-The amount of network trafick can get very large and in my experience this can clog up your network.
+The amount of network traffic can get very large and in my experience this can clog up your network.
 You can specify a decimation factor, which specifies that only every Nth measurement is to be transmitted.